 Water and Sewer services are provided throughout the County to approximately 437,000 water and 354,000 wastewater retail customers.
 Additionally, wholesale water services are provided in 15 municipalities and wholesale sewer services in 13 municipalities.
-In FY 2016-17, the retail water and sewer bill of the average customer using 6,750 gallons is proposed to increase by approximately nine percent to support increased costs of operations and maintenance, but also to fund required capital projects for regulatory compliance, aging infrastructure, plant rehabilitation and day-to-day rehabilitation activities.
+In FY 2016-17, the retail water and sewer bill of the average customer using 6,750 gallons was adopted with an eight percent increase to support increased costs required capital projects for regulatory compliance, aging infrastructure, plant rehabilitation and day-to-day rehabilitation activities and also to fund operations and maintenance.